eurozulu/textnumbers/README.md

 `minus`: The label to give negative numbers
 `names`: A list of value names of digits or groups of digits
 `separators`: An optional list of seperators to insert between specific value digits.
+`no-digit-space`: An optional bool flag to surpress spaces between numbers.

 e.g.
 > {
 "title": "English",